JARACH-209/HDAD-Software_Engineering/README.md

 - azure-app-service
 ---

-# Python Flask sample for Azure App Service (Linux)

-Heart Diagnostics and Analytics Dashboard is
+# HDAD : Heart Diagnostics and Analytics Dashboard

-For instructions on running and deploying the code, see [Quickstart: Create a Python app in Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/quickstart-python).
+HDAD aims to bring a multitude of state-of-the-art and latest Machine Learning research in Healthcare to every clinician, anywhere and anytime.
+Make accurate predictions and diagnosis of patients.
+Take data-driven prognostic decisions based on results from Models and professional expertise

-## Contributing
+## Contributors
+- Achal Dxit
+- Ashish Mishra